robca402/Windows-backup-restore/README.md

 9. Resets power plan
 10. Calculates and tells you total size backed up out of total to transfer (to quickly identify if something may have failed)
 11. Logs everything into X:\Script logs\

+Instructions for use
+1. Place both scripts on to an external drive to backup onto
+2. Run Old_PC_Export.ps1 on the computer user you want to backup
+3. Run New_PC_Import.ps1 on computer you want to restore user data onto